Ada-Developers-Academy/jump-start-live/readme.md

 	Jumpstart is a curriculum that all accepted Ada students are expected to complete prior to the start of the in-person classroom experience.

-	Jumpstart Live(JSL) is a 3-week in person class prior to the start of Ada to help prepare incoming Ada students who are not yet comfortable using loops and arrays.
+	Jumpstart Live(JSL) is a 3-week in person class prior to the start of Ada to help prepare incoming Ada students who are not yet comfortable using loops, arrays, and hashes.